-Provider Experience Survey
+Provider Experience Survey: Annual Provider Satisfaction

-Neighborhood's administrative and clinical processes.
-This survey assesses satisfaction among individual primary care and medical specialty practitioners with functional areas within Neighborhood and the Neighborhood network, as well as overall satisfaction and health plan loyalty.
-Results are benchmarked against the survey vendor's Medicaid benchmarks and are used to develop quality improvement initiatives across the organization to improve providers' experience with Neighborhood and to ensure high quality care for Neighborhood members.
-Supplemental provider pulse surveys focusing on areas identified as key drivers of provider satisfaction are deployed, as necessary, to better understand how to improve (or if an intervention did improve) the experience in ways that matter.
+Neighborhood conducts an Annual Provider Satisfaction survey to measure primary care and specialty providers' experience with Neighborhood's administrative and clinical processes.
+This survey assesses satisfaction with functional areas within Neighborhood and its network, as well as overall satisfaction and health plan loyalty.
+Results are benchmarked against the survey vendor's Medicaid health plans' and Book of Business results.
+Feedback is used to develop quality improvement initiatives across the organization to improve providers' experience with Neighborhood and to ensure high quality care for Neighborhood members.
+As areas are identified for assessment to better understand providers' feedback and/or to measure effectiveness of an improvement initiative, surveys are designed and implemented to inform business areas on provider satisfaction or areas of improvement.